 Taking Time Out to Make the Most of Your Time Here

-What you bring to the table, no one else can.
+What you bring to the communicable table, no one else can.
+We are all connected and you have a job to do for us that no one else can.
 It’s imperative you bring what is unique about you to light, and get confident, comfortable & connected with what it is that you truly are.
-Your dreams are your destiny.

-I’ve developed a program that uses a theory I’ve researched and developed over multiple disciplines, in numerous countries and with information spanning the recorded ages, using my experience as an athlete & academic to package it as a practical guide to effortless fitness.
-(I say effortless because it’s easier than staying in a struggle w/ body image, you still have to commit, you still have to take that self-serving first step & say “ok, I will, but me first”.
-But it won’t ask you to cut calories or hurt yourself at the gym.)
-It took me a lot of time to develop—that’s what I’ve been doing!
+I’ve developed programs which use a theory I’ve researched and tested using multiple disciplines, in numerous countries and with information spanning the recorded ages, employing my experience as an athlete & academic to package it as a practical guide to effortless fitness.
+(I say effortless because it’s easier than staying in a struggle with yourself now.
+You still have to commit, you still have to take that first step and decide to put yourself first.)
 But it’s unlike anything else out there & most importantly—it truly works.

 Peace & so much LL